JIACHENG135/Electron-React-Book-Searcher/README.md

 finished:
 - Searching book name
 - Get rating from www.douban.com
 - Download book from baidu netdisk.
-I'm not a fan of privacy.
+I'm not a fan of piracy.
 If you think this project hurts your copyright plz contact me.
 I will revoke any information related to your copyright.

 Incoming
 - User register and login: